coleifer/peewee/docs/peewee/db_tools.rst

       :param list table_names: Only generate models for the given tables.
       :param bool literal_column_names: Use the exact database column names as field names (rather than converting to Python naming conventions).
-      :param bool bare_fields: Do not attempt to detect field types; use :class:`BareField` for all columns (**SQLite only**).
+      :param bool bare_fields: Do not attempt to detect field types, use :class:`BareField` for all columns (**SQLite only**).
       :param bool include_views: Also generate models for views.
       :return: A dictionary mapping table-names to model classes.